evennia/evennia/evennia/contrib/utils/git/README.md

 git pull
 ```

 Of course, your game directory must be a git directory to begin with for this command to function.
+[Get started with version control here.](https://www.evennia.com/docs/1.0-dev/Coding/Version-Control.html)

 ## Dependencies